 TB prevention and Immunization

 Friends University and the State of Kansas have long required F-1 visa holders to be tested for tuberculosis (TB).
-In the past, the Health and Wellness Office used a skin test to identify students who may have been exposed to TB.
-Starting in the fall of 2010, the Health and Wellness Office will require those who are considered high-risk for tuberculosis, including all F-1 international students, to be tested with a blood test called Quantiferon (QFT).
+Starting in the fall of 2010, the Friends University will require those who are considered high-risk for tuberculosis, including all F-1 international students, to be tested with a blood test called Quantiferon (QFT).
 There are several advantages to using QFT:

 • Requires fewer patient visits to complete the TB screening process